NURS 3305-001 Foundations of Clinical Nursing Practice: Clinical Application

 Any student seeking reasonable accommodations through the Americans with Disabilities Act (ADA) should contact either the Associate Dean for Admissions and Student Services within the first week of the semester or schedule a meeting with the UTHSCSA ADA Compliance Office so that appropriate accommodations may be arranged.
 A request for accommodations (Form ADA-100: http://uthscsa.edu/eeo/form100-Faculty-student-resident.pdf) must be completed and submitted to the Executive Director of the ADA Compliance Office before accommodations can be provided.
 Additional information can be provided in the Student Success Center, Room 1.118 or through the ADA Compliance Office website: http://uthscsa.edu/eeo/request.asp.

 Several of the 5th Semester nursing textbooks used during your fifth nursing semester are available electronically or as a textbook bundle.
 The Elsevier textbook bundle and/or eBook Bundle is available for you to purchase at the UT Health – San Antonio Bookstore which includes all the required textbooks for your upcoming semester.

 Please check the schedule for recent updates on Class Dates & Room.

-Students will be required to wear the official Nursing Uniform (Burnt Orange Scrub Top and Black Pants).
+Students will be required to wear the official Nursing Uniform to lab and clinical (Burnt Orange Scrub Top and Black Scrub Pants).

-On behalf of the N3305, Foundations in Clinical Nursing Practice: Clinical Application Team, we are looking forward to facilitating your learning this semester.
+On behalf of the NURS 3305 Foundations teaching team, we are looking forward to facilitating your learning this semester.

 © School of Nursing | The University of Texas Health Science Center at San Antonio